 3. Jump in with both feet

 When it comes to preschool, it is more than just a cliché to say that you really get out what you put in.
 If a child attends a Jewish preschool, there will likely be Shabbat or holiday celebrations, but it is important for a child to see that school and home are inexorably intertwined, and that you are a part of their school community.
 Volunteer, read to the class, or join a committee - be a part of the school so that they see their school family as an extension of their own family.
-Though for working parents this may be especially difficult, consider asking a relative or friend to help divide and conquer.
+Though this may be especially difficult for working parents, consider asking a relative or friend to help divide and conquer.

 4. Validate, validate, validate

 Children are going to have a lot of emotions about starting (or restarting) school.
-The pandemic has affected so many children, young and older, in different ways.
 Some will be positive - excitement, joy, anticipation… but some feelings will be challenging - anxiety, nervousness, or fear.
 It is critically important that you do not tell them to feel or not feel a certain way.
 It can sometimes seem kinder to distract them from the feeling - "there is nothing to be scared of!" but try something like, "I can see that you're scared - new things can be scary sometimes, but school will also be fun!"
 Reassurance, especially if this is the first time the child will be separated from parents or caregivers, can be hard.
 Books like The Kissing Hand by Audrey Penn or Owl Babies by Martin Waddell can be good tools to give the child language to express how they are feeling.

 5. Find rituals